Benjamin St-Juste saved the game for the Washington Commanders.

 The game pitting Washington (2-4) and Chicago (2-4) was a slog with offensive production coming in spurts.
 It wasn't until the third quarter that either team found the end zone, and both teams combined for just seven third-down conversions.

 But the deciding factor ended up being an area where Washington has struggled all season.
-For the first in 2022, the Commanders, who had given away the ball eight times in the past five games, won the turnover battle with an interception on a deflected pass off Efe Obada's helmet that landed in the arms of Jonathan Allen and a muffed punt recovered by rookie Christian Holmes.
+For the first time in 2022, the Commanders, who had given away the ball eight times in the past five games, won the turnover battle with an interception on a deflected pass off Efe Obada's helmet that landed in the arms of Jonathan Allen and a muffed punt recovered by rookie Christian Holmes.

 The muffed punt could not have come at a more opportune time.
 The Bears took a 7-3 lead with a 40-yard shot to Dante Pettis.
 The Commanders had chipped away at the lead with a 28-yard field goal, but with the way the game was going, they needed a break.